Shazam-19/Interactive-Earth/README.md

 git clone <this-repo>
 ```
 1. Open the folder with VS code
-2. Open a new terminal and go into the Int-earth directory
+2. Open a new terminal and go to Int-earth directory
 3. Run these commands

 ```bash